The Bottom Line

 - Multiple trips – you tend to take many trips of two to four weeks in length in one year.

 When I ran the numbers I found that most travelers would get a better deal with World Nomads.
 As a Canadian I ran numbers comparing American Express (the insurance I currently have) to World Nomads and the savings with the latter were significant.
 I turned on my VPN which put me in the US and ran a similar though smaller analysis of Roamright vs. World Nomads and found again that World Nomads was the better deal.
+(I have to say that Roamright is a great company, my first recommendation for people 70+ and my second recommended company for Americans)

 Here are the numbers I came up with in my comparison.
 When buying Amex insurance you don’t specify what countries you are going to.
 When buying World Nomads insurance you do specify so I suspect the countries will affect your price.
 I chose the UK, France, and Italy as my destinations.